 There are many different ways you can establish a connection using CuteFTP.
 The video below will show various ways you can make a connection.
-Below the video are steps to connect through the quickest method: the connection bar.

-Step 1: Gather Your FTP Credentials
+Step 1: Gather your FTP credentials

 To establish a connection using CuteFTP, you will need to collect the following information:

 - FTP Host/Address: Use your Shared IP address or server hostname.*

 - FTP Username: Use your cPanel / complete FTP username.**

 - FTP Password: Use your cPanel / FTP password.

 - Port: Use 21, or you can leave it blank.***